 What energizes your child?
-Be it cars or computers, music or movies, the outdoors or outer space — whatever the passion — modern manufacturing offers an exciting career for young people.
+Cars, computers, music, movies, the outdoors, or outer space — whatever the passion — modern manufacturing offers an exciting career for young people.
 Rewarding employment that PAYS!

-Click here to learn more about the opportunities that Advanced Manufacturing can offer them to do what they like and be nicely rewarded!
+Click here to learn more about the opportunities that Advanced Manufacturing can offer your child, to do what they like and be nicely rewarded!

 Manufacturing is a critical part of our regional and state economy.
 Help us develop your future skilled workforce.
-But as you know, the industry is facing many challenges — global competition, retiring baby boomers, negative stereotypes — which only increases the need to spread the truth about today’s manufacturing.
+As you know, the industry is facing many challenges — global competition, retiring baby boomers, negative stereotypes — which only increases the need to spread the truth about today’s manufacturing.

 Click here to find out how to get involved in activities to showcase today’s changing manufacturing environment!